 Can I Make Irish-American Guinness Stew in a Slow-Cooker or Crock Pot?

-Yes, If you want to make this stew recipw in a slow-cooker, simply cook the bacon and sear the beef first, then put everything else into the crock pot.
+Yes, If you want to make this savory beef stew in a slow-cooker, simply cook the bacon and sear the beef first, then put everything else into the crock pot.
 You may need to add a little more water or beef stock.
 Cook on low 5-6 hours.

 What Cut of Meat Do I Use?